Ameobea/nodejs_simplest_test/README.md

 This testing framework has the purpose of being as light-weight and easy to use as possible.
 It is aimed at avoiding the trend of making programming focused around the testing and instead serves to focus on the development itself by keeping testing to a minimum.

 There are no 'suites' or 'units' for tests to be grouped under.
-Instead, test files are executed which consist of nothing more than plain .js files containing a list of commands to be run.
+Instead, test files are executed individually which consist of nothing more than plain .js files containing a list of commands to be run.
+If you need to run more than one test script for your project, write a shell script that calls them one after another.

 After each command is run, the package's test command can be run on the results to make sure that they conform to expected values.
 This test command acts just like node's `assert`, but doesn't cause a fatal error and records results for output at the end.

 # Usage
 1. Install the package